Muggins: Variations

 All early versions of Muggins were played with a double-six set.
 Modern variants differ in the number of tiles taken initially; the use of double-six, -nine, -twelve, or -fifteen sets; whether the initial tile must be a double.
 Modern rules sometimes admit the feature of the first double becoming a single spinner, but this variant is more commonly known as Sniff.

-A common variation is knocking; when a player cannot lay a tile, he or she has the option to "knock"; this conditionally skips the next player.
-If the player after the skipped player can score, he must do so, and play then continues as normal.
-If he cannot, even if he can play, that player knocks and play reverts to the player who knocked first, who must draw until he can find a playable domino, and then the player who would have been skipped is allowed to play.
-This is common in a partnership form of the game played with four players; a knocking player thus defers to his/her partner who might be able to score.
-It is considered cheating for one partner to signal the other that he/she should knock.
+A common variation is knocking; when a player cannot lay a tile, they have the option to "knock"; this conditionally skips the next player.
+If the player after the skipped player can score, they must do so, and play then continues as normal.
+If they cannot, even if they can play, that player knocks and play reverts to the player who knocked first, who must draw until they can find a playable domino, and then the player who would have been skipped is allowed to play.
+This is common in a partnership form of the game played with four players; a knocking player thus defers to their partner who might be able to score.
+It is considered cheating for one partner to signal the other that they should knock.